-- 2.2.1 Three rounds of peat survey were undertaken across the Proposed Development, based on the Proposed Development design.
-The surveys were designed based on best practice guidance for surveying developments on peatland. - 2.2.2 The first survey was undertaken during March 2021 and included microsited peat depth probing at each tower location along the Proposed Development. - 2.2.3 The second survey was undertaken in August 2021 and included: - Towers: Peat probing was carried out at 10 m intervals along cardinal points for a total of 50 m from the centre of each tower location; and - Access tracks: 50 m intervals along the track and at points every 10 m perpendicular to the centreline on either side of the proposed track. - 2.2.4 Peat cores were taken using a Russian auger, with a sample volume of 0.5 I, and a number of field tests and observations were undertaken to identify: - Depth of acrotelm; - Degree of humification (using Hodgson, 1974), to establish amorphous, intermediate, fibrous and content; and - Degree of humification using the Von Post, (Hobbs, 1986) classification. - 2.2.5 Samples were subsequently submitted to a soils testing laboratory to analyse each sample for Bulk Density, Loss on Ignition (Organic Content), Moisture Content, and pH.
-Results of the testing are required for peat stability analysis detailed within this report. - 2.2.6 A third survey was undertaken in November 2021 to provide additional peat probing where changes in the Proposed design, specifically the access tracks, had been undertaken.
+- 2.2.1 Two rounds of peat surveys were undertaken across the Site, based on the Proposed Development design.
+The surveys were designed based on best practice guidance for surveying developments on peatland. - 2.2.2 The first survey was undertaken during April 2022 and included: - Towers: Peat probing was carried out at 10 m intervals along cardinal points for a total of 50 m from the centre of each tower location; and - Access tracks: 50 m intervals along the track and at points every 10 m perpendicular to the centreline on either side of the proposed track. - 2.2.3 The second survey was undertaken in June 2022 and included: - Access tracks (Revised Layout June 2022): 50 m intervals along the track and at points every 10 m perpendicular to the centreline on either side of the proposed track. - 2.2.4 Peat cores were taken using a Russian auger, with a sample volume of 0.5 I, and a number of field tests and observations were undertaken to identify: - Depth of acrotelm; - Degree of humification (using Hodgson, 1974), to establish amorphous, intermediate, fibrous and content; and - Degree of humification using the Von Post, (Hobbs, 1986) classification. - 2.2.5 Samples were subsequently submitted to a soils testing laboratory to analyse each sample for Bulk Density, Loss on Ignition (Organic Content), Moisture Content, and pH.
+Results of the testing are required for peat stability analysis detailed within this report. - 2.2.6 During each survey observations of peat instability or peat geomorphological conditions were recorded to inform this assessment.